Nuggt-dev/Nuggt/README.md

 This repository serves as an experimental project and should be considered with the following limitations in mind:

 * As of June 9th, 2023, Nuggt is not a fully developed project.
 We strongly recommend thorough testing before deploying the solution to ensure the security and functionality of your application.
-* Nuggt still relies on GPT-3.5-turbo for its operations.
-While this version is more cost-effective than GPT-4, we advise monitoring the expenses to prevent any unexpected financial surprises.

 ## Disclaimer